LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 The peer group leader does not have to be a supervisor or manager, but rather someone who is trusted by the members of the group, and who is able to organise and remind members about meetings.
 The group leader must be calm, respectful, and able to listen empathically.

-\[Box\] A good peer group leader stays calm and respectful and able to listen to others.
+> A good peer group leader stays calm and respectful and able to listen to others.

 ### 4-20 What makes it easier for the group leader to stay calm?